Neural style transfer: Training

 Image $\vec x$ is initially approximated by adding a small amount of white noise to input image $\vec p$ and feeding it through the CNN.
 Then we successively backpropagate this loss through the network with the CNN weights fixed in order to update the pixels of $\vec x$.
 After several thousand epochs of training, an $\vec x$ (hopefully) emerges that matches the style of $\vec a$ and the content of $\vec p$.

-Algorithms are typically implemented for GPUs, so that training takes a few minutes.
+As of 2017, when implemented on a GPU, it takes a few minutes to converge.

 Extensions

+In some practical implementations, it is noted that the resulting image has too much high-frequency artifact, which can be suppressed by adding the total variation to the total loss.

+Compared to VGGNet, AlexNet does not work well for neural style transfer.

 NST has also been extended to videos.

-Subsequent work improved the speed of NST for images.
+Subsequent work improved the speed of NST for images by using special-purpose normalizations.

 In a paper by Fei-Fei Li et al. adopted a different regularized loss metric and accelerated method for training to produce results in real-time (three orders of magnitude faster than Gatys).
 Their idea was to use not the pixel-based loss defined above but rather a 'perceptual loss' measuring the differences between higher-level layers within the CNN.
-They used a symmetric encoder-decoder CNN.
+They used a symmetric convolution-deconvolution CNN.
 Training uses a similar loss function to the basic NST method but also regularizes the output for smoothness using a total variation (TV) loss.
 Once trained, the network may be used to transform an image into the style used during training, using a single feed-forward pass of the network.
 However the network is restricted to the single style in which it has been trained.

 In a work by Chen Dongdong et al. they explored the fusion of optical flow information into feedforward networks in order to improve the temporal coherence of the output.

 Most recently, feature transform based NST methods have been explored for fast stylization that are not coupled to single specific style and enable user-controllable blending of styles, for example the whitening and coloring transform (WCT).